 Osbourne Lookout– This is a unique place to camp as it is the highest camping spot in the Dunes.
 It is located just west of Competition hill and off hwy78 that leads up a small road to small asphalt parking lot.
 This area allows campers to set up camp and enjoy the views of the dunes.
 Benefits it is paved with little worry of being stuck.
 Downside it is a small area and not many campers can utilize this space, big groups may struggle to find room

-Cement Flats– After passing over the Canal, if you are traveling from brawley, is the first place one will see large groups.
+Cement Flats– After passing over the Canal, traveling from Brawley, is the first place one will see large groups.
 You will make the turn onto Gecko rd and head south.
-Just past the small vendor area you will see a sign and will turn right sown the path to cement flats.
+Just past the small vendor area you will see a sign and will turn right sown the hard gravel road to cement flats.
 Benefits it is hard packed and will good in a big coach or toy hauler.
 Easy in and Easy out not very hard to get back on the highway and head home.
 Close to ranger station and the several vendors located on Gecko.
-Downside it is a smaller area but still able to accommodate a lot of large groups. can get really tight between trailers/groups on busy weekends. lastly It is next to highway so you will hear road noise.
+Downside it is a smaller area but still able to accommodate a lot of large groups. can get really tight between trailers/groups on busy weekends.
+Being located next to the highway you will hear road noise, upside is that other than the other groups around you it can be rather quiet at night on busy weekends

 Canal– This is the area furthest west at Glamis.
 This is large cement structure that takes water from the Colorado river along Highway 8 then turns north along the west side of the dunes ultimately helping to irrigate the many farm fields.
 This is an open area and many people choose to camp here which allows you to camp like the Washes.
 Benefits-Large groups can circle up and make a big camp without infringing on anybody else.
 It Tends to be quieter at night, less people, and less traffic.
 If your coming from the west it is first place to camp and typically easy in and out on the more popular weekends.
 Downside– Can be some soft soil and sand mixed in there, four wheel drive may be necessary.
 Also tends to have more scorpions in this area.
 Scorpions are part of the Southwest and typically can be seen at night with a black light (they glow a purpleish white color).
 Although not Deadly to adults they will leave you with an irritated spot that will create discomfort if stung.